nakadaisuke/network_redesign/main_en.md

 (add pic of hybric cloud)

+Kubernetes (and regarding distributions like OpenShift, EKS) connectivity is challenge because Kubernetes abstructs network inside.
+Only node IP address is exposed to external network.
+Typical Firewall cannot identify source applications by IP address, because source IP address is SNATed by Kubernetes node.
+Typical enterprise network devides different networks by VLANs.
+For instance, User access network, Application network, Database network are isolated.
+When applicaion on Kubernetes needs to access these three networks, but it is hard to connects multiple VLANs.
+If L3 level isolation is required, BGP session shall be separated.

+(add pic of Kubernetes)

 Network administrator/operator aim to Self service or network automation for Application access.
 But most of approach is automation of network configurations by Ansible.
 Self service requires Network service layer on Ansible.
 Designing and developpoing service layer need huge effort.

 (add pic of Service layer)